Spasticity is a motor disorder characterised by tight or stiff muscles that may hinder voluntary muscle activities.

 Baclofen is the most common oral drug, often prescribed for spasticity.

 Baclofen is a

 - a GABA receptor analogue

 - 4-amino-3-(4-chlorophenyl)-butanoic acid.

-- Oral bioavailability is less due to limited lipid solubility, resulting in low concentration of the drug in the CSF.
+- The oral bioavailability is less due to its limited lipid solubility, resulting in low concentration of the drug in the CSF.

-- It is absorbed well in the GIT but does on cross the blood brain barrier.
+- It is absorbed well in the GIT but does not cross the blood brain barrier.

 - Oral dose: 30-60mg